Consequences of the veto

 China vetoes UNPREDEP

 A Chinese veto in 1999 lead to the end of the mandate for the UN troops in UNPREDEP, stationed in Macedonia.
 The UNPREDEP mission is praised as one of the most successful examples of how a UN presence can stabilize a state and help it on its way toward peace.
-The motivation China gave to the veto was that the mission had fulfilled its tasks and that there were no longer any need for a peacekeeping force in Macedonia.
-The situation on the Balkans at this time was still, however, very unstable and several states expressed a concern that a dismantling of the mission could further destabilize the region, as well as jeopardizing the progress already made and increase tensions.
+The motivation China gave to the veto was that the mission had fulfilled its tasks and that there was no longer any need for a peacekeeping force in Macedonia.
+The situation on the Balkans at this time was still, however, very unstable and several states expressed a concern that a dismantling of the mission could further destabilize the region, as well as jeopardize the progress already made.
 As predicted, the years following UNPREDEP was marked by increased tensions and in 2001 a minor armed conflict broke out between the ethnic groups in Macedonia.
-NATO troops were deployed in response to ensure that the situation did not escalate into war, but the consequence of the Chinese veto was that the Macedonians had to experience another period of instability and insecurity.
+NATO troops were deployed in response to ensure that the situation did not escalate into war, but the consequence of the Chinese veto was that the Macedonians had to experience another period of instability, suffering, and insecurity.

 Russia and China vetoes action on Syria